 Generous splash of cream (optional)

-Boil the eggs in water, for 8 to 10 minutes, rinse with cold water.
+Boil the eggs in water, (6 minutes for soft, 8 to 10 minutes for hard boiled eggs), rinse with cold water.
 Let cool for a minute, then peel and slice.

-Wash the spinach and remove any sand, hard ends of the stem or wilted leaves.
+Wash the spinach and remove any sand, any hard or root ends of the stem or wilted leaves.
 Cut the korstjes, the crusts, off the bread and cut it into strips.
-Melt half of the butter in a pan, shake the water off the spinach and add to the pan, stir once or twice, cover and leave on low heat to wilt the leaves.
+Melt half of the butter in a pan, fry the onions until they are translucent.
+Shake the water off the spinach and add to the pan, stir once or twice, cover and leave on low heat to wilt the leaves.

 Stir the spinach.
 Heat the rest of the butter in a small frying pan and fry the bread on either side until golden brown.
 Taste the spinach, add a pinch of salt, pepper and nutmeg and stir.
 If you wish, you can add a splash of heavy cream at this point, stir, and bring up to temperature.